tdalon/ahk/docs/_pages/Teamsy.md

 You can also run Teamsy from the [Teamsy Launcher](Teamsy-Launcher) or the [Teams Shortcuts](Teams-Shortcuts) PowerTool.

 Its main advantage is that it works even if your Microsoft Teams window client isn't active (contrary to built-in hotkeys) e.g. both for main window and meeting window actions.
-Moreover the keyword-based syntax shall be much easier to remember that hotkeys combination.
+Moreover the keyword-based syntax shall be much easier to remember than hotkeys combination.

 ## [Main Blog Post](https://tdalon.blogspot.com/2020/07/teamsy.html)